- Courses Courses

 Certification involves testing the handler and dog team by placing them in a particular building with hidden drugs.
 Judges watch both the handler and the dog to see how they work together.
 The handler must motivate the dog to search while simultaneously reading the dog's responses correctly to quickly locate the drugs.
 Each test is timed, and the teams must find a certain amount of drugs within that given time frame.
 Some certifying boards hide a mixture of different drugs, whereas others certify a team's ability to find specific types of drugs, such as marijuana or cocaine.

-Drug dog handlers can continue their educations throughout their careers, and continuing education may be required by their law enforcement agencies.
+Drug dog handlers can continue their education throughout their careers, and continuing education may be required by their law enforcement agencies.
 Continuing education opportunities may be available through colleges or professional organizations related to law enforcement.
 Approved conferences, courses and training seminars related to law enforcement should satisfy any continuing education requirements.
 To enhance promotion opportunities, drug dog handlers should take advantage of available opportunities for continuing education and improvement within the handler/dog dynamic.